pnp/sp-dev-solutions/solutions/ColumnFormatter/docs/documentation/docs/wizards/mail-to.md

 ![Mail To Wizard](../assets/WizardMailTo.png)

+## How to use this wizard

+_Coming Soon_

-## Supported field types
+## Supported column types
 - Person
 - Hyperlink

-## How to use this wizard

-_Coming Soon_

 ## Icon